Arun2024-AI/javascript-coding-practice/program-writing.md

     <b><a href="#javascript-coding-practice">↥ back to top</a></b>
 </div>

-## Q. Write a function to find out number of occurrences of a character in a given string??
+## Q. Write a function to find out number of occurrences of a character in a given string?

 **Examples:**